Palace of the Shirvanshahs: Mausoleum of Seyyid Yahya Bakuvi

 In the southern courtyard, next to the palace, stands a mausoleum, built in the second half of the 15th century, called the mausoleum of the "dervish" and known as the burial of the court scholar Khalil Ili Seyid Yahya Bakuvi, who was engaged in medicine, mathematics, and astrology.
 The mausoleum has an octagonal body, which completes the pyramidal tent.
 The interior of the mausoleum consists of an underground crypt where the tombstone of Bakuvi is located, and a camera above it.
-Small octagonal volume of the mausoleum turns into a drum covered with a dome.
-On the sides of the mausoleum there are three small windows carved into solid slabs of limestone, and, like in the old days, they are through-through stone gratings, consisting of multi-beam stars.
+The small octagonal volume of the mausoleum turns into a drum covered with a dome.
+On the sides of the mausoleum there are three small windows carved into solid slabs of limestone, and, like in the old days, they are through-through stone gratings, consisting of multibeam stars.
 The archway in the northern part connects the mausoleum with an older mosque.
 According to Abbaskuli aga Bakikhanov, "the cell where he prayed [Bakuvi], the school and the grave that are under the mosque named after him, still exist today".

 The palace mosque

 In the front of the lower courtyard, there is a mosque building with a minaret.
 In terms of the mosque is rectangular, has a large hall, a small women's chapel and service rooms.
 The northern portal is facing the Shirvanshahs burial vault.
 This portal is more solemn than the east, which was intended for the inhabitants of the palace, descending the semi-underground passage.
-The double-lighted hall is covered with a dome on spherical sails.
+The double-lighted is covered with a dome on spherical sails.

 Mihrab mosque is located at the southern end of the hall.
-Above the one-woman women's chapel there is also a domed room.
+Above the one-woman women's chapel, there is also a domed room.
 It is inferior in size to the dome of the hall and repeats its outlines.
 Against the backdrop of the prismatic volume, completed by two domes with slightly pointed tunnels, a deeply shaded aperture of the mosque portal is clearly drawn.

 Above the northeast corner of the mosque stands a minaret, ending with a stalactite cornice supporting a balcony that had a stone barrier before.
 The inscription encircles the minaret below the stalactite cornice.
 It is executed in the font "nash" and contains an inscription.
 The inscription tells about the construction of the minaret, but not the mosque that was built at an earlier time.
 This is confirmed by the lack of a decorated rich portal and artistic inscriptions on it.